 - TM implemented during the scheme may result in an increase in vehicle emissions through idling vehicles and increased congestion.
-This may result in a temporary deterioration in local air quality. - During construction there is the potential for an increase in dust and emissions from plant and machinery.
-This is likely to cause a slight deterioration in air quality within the local area and negatively impact residents.
-These impacts will last for the duration of the works only. - Post construction, there will be no change to the traffic volume, speed or road alignment as works are like-for-like. - All identified impacts will be temporary, lasting only for the duration of the works, with no lasting change expected in air quality.
+This may result in a temporary deterioration in local air quality. - During construction activities, such as removal of old road surface, there is the potential for an increase in particulate matter, dust and emissions from plant and machinery that will cause a nuisance to nearby receptors.
+This is also likely to cause a slight deterioration in air quality within the local area.
+These impacts will last for the duration of the works only. - Post construction there will be no change to the traffic volume, speed or road alignment as works are like-for-like. - All identified impacts will be temporary, lasting only for the duration of the works, with no lasting change expected in air quality.

-- The following best practice as outlined in the Guidance on the assessment of dust from demolition and construction (2024) published by the Institute of Air Quality Management (IAQM), which includes the following mitigation relevant to this scheme will be followed: - All vehicles will switch off engines when stationary; there will be no idling vehicles. - Site layout will be planned (including plant, vehicles and Non-Road Mobile Machinery (NRMM)) so that machinery and dust causing activities are located away from receptors, as far as reasonably practicable. - All plant and fuel-requiring equipment utilised during construction will be well maintained in order to minimise emissions. - Planing operations will be wetted to reduce dust arising. - Drop heights to haulage vehicles will be minimised where practicable. - Lorries will be sheeted when carrying dry materials. - Surfaces will be swept where loose material remains following planing. - Green driving techniques will be adopted, and effective route preparation and planning undertaken prior to works.
+- The following best practice as outlined in the Guidance on the assessment of dust from demolition and construction (2024) published by the Institute of Air Quality Management (IAQM), which includes the following mitigation relevant to this scheme will be followed: - All vehicles will switch off engines when stationary; there will be no idling vehicles. - Site layout will be planned (including plant, vehicles and Non-Road Mobile Machinery (NRMM)) so that machinery and dust causing activities are located away from receptors, as far as reasonably practicable. - All plant and fuel-requiring equipment utilised during construction will be well maintained in order to minimise emissions. - Planing operations will be wetted to reduce dust arising. - Drop heights to haulage vehicles will be minimised where practicable. - Lorries will be sheeted when carrying dry materials. - Surfaces will be swept where loose material remains following planing. - Green driving techniques will be adopted, and effective route preparation and planning undertaken prior to works. - Surfaces will be swept where loose material remains following planing